-Budget-friendly Family Activities for Fall Entertaining a family can be expensive.
+Budget-friendly Family Activities for Fall

+Entertaining a family can be expensive.
 Even when you make efforts to keep costs at a minimum, they can quietly accumulate over time.
 Summer is a great season to get outdoors and enjoy the (free) sunshine, but once it's gone, how do you keep busy on a budget?
 We've got some great ideas you can consider.

-Visit your local pumpkin patch Pumpkin patches are classic fall - not to mention, a great family photo op.
-Look for one that has free admission and family-friendly activities to complement your pumpkin-picking adventure.
+Visit your local pumpkin patch

+Pumpkin patches are classic fall - not to mention, a great family photo op.
+Look for one that has free admission and family-friendly activities to complement your pumpkinpicking adventure.
 Many places offer hayrides, animal petting areas, farm tours, hot apple cider and even haunted houses.
 Don't forget to carve or decorate your pumpkin later on, and roast those pumpkin seeds for a great fall snack!

-Enjoy an autumn hike Another great fall tradition, a hike to see the fall colours is always a wonderful idea.
+Enjoy an autumn hike

+Another great fall tradition, a hike to see the fall colours is always a wonderful idea.
 If you have young kids, consider making it a scavenger hunt by bringing a list of things to look for: a read leaf, a pine cone, a red squirrel, a cardinal and more!
 Make a day of your hike by heading off to a provincial park or packing a picnic lunch.

+Go geocaching

-Go geocaching Geocaching is a great option for families:
+Geocaching is a great option for families:

 it's fun, it's free and it brings people together for hours of entertainment.
 If you aren't familiar with the term, geocaching refers to a treasure hunt-like activity wherein you use a GPS-based app on your smartphone to find items placed by other geocachers1.
 Give it a try - you might get hooked!
 Host a fall barbeque A fall barbeque with friends is fun and unexpected.
 Serve hot cider instead of cold drinks, put out some fun fall activities for kids (apple bobbing, pine cone crafts and lawn games, for example).
 If you have a fire pit, make use of it!
 No one ever said that s'mores are just for summer.
 Volunteer together Volunteering as a family is a fantastic thing to do any time of year, but the fall and early winter season includes holidays such as Thanksgiving and Christmas.
 Consider giving your time to a community dinner or fundraiser, organizing a food drive in your neighbourhood or simply helping out a senior who lives nearby.
 Whatever you do, focus on coming together to help others - it's kind and it feels good to give back!
 The information contained herein has been provided by TD Wealth and is for information purposes only.
 The information has been drawn from sources believed to be reliable.
 The information does not provide financial, legal, tax or investment advice.
 Particular investment, tax, or trading strategies should be evaluated relative to each individual's objectives and risk tolerance.
-Lund Investment Group is a part of TD Wealth Private Investment Advice, a division of TD Waterhouse Canada Inc. which is a subsidiary of The Toronto-Dominion Bank.
-All trademarks are the property of their respective owners. ® The TD logo and other trade-marks are the property of The Toronto-Dominion Bank.
+TD Wealth Insurance Services means TD Waterhouse Insurance Services Inc., a member of TD Bank Group.
+All insurance products and services are offered by the life licensed advisors of TD Waterhouse Insurance Services Inc. TD Wealth Private Investment Advice is a division of TD Waterhouse Canada Inc., a subsidiary of The Toronto-Dominion Bank.
+All trademarks are the property of their respective owners.
+The TD logo and other trade-marks are the property of The Toronto-Dominion Bank.
+NewsP015_1809 4757239 1 https://itunes.apple.com/ca/app/geocaching/id329541503?mt=8